facile-it/facile-it.github.io/content/blog/eng/from-0-to-infinite-the-final-keyword.md

 Regarding final, in my opinion, one of the principle that best represents it is LSP.

 Let's see what **Liskov principle** says in more detail.
-The canonical statement says the following:
+The canonical statement is the following:

 > "you should always be able to substitute the parent class with its derived class without any undesirable behaviour"